Physics Quizzes

 Category: HEATING AND COOLING

-4. What is the main method of heat transfer in fluids?
+4. What is the principle of mass conservation?

 5 / 15